rohan-paul/Awesome-Machine-Learning-DataScience_Resources/README.md

 - [How to Rank 10% in Your First Kaggle Competition](https://dnc1994.com/2016/05/rank-10-percent-in-first-kaggle-competition-en/)

-## List of Most Starred Github Projects related to Deep Learning
+## [List of Most Starred Github Projects related to Deep Learning0(#list-of-most-starred-github-projects-related-to-deep-learning)

 | Project Name                                                                    | Stars | Description                                                                                                                                                                           |
 | ------------------------------------------------------------------------------- | ----- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |